Occam's razor: Controversial aspects

 Galileo Galilei lampooned the misuse of Occam's razor in his Dialogue.
 The principle is represented in the dialogue by Simplicio.
 The telling point that Galileo presented ironically was that if one really wanted to start from a small number of entities, one could always consider the letters of the alphabet as the fundamental entities, since one could construct the whole of human knowledge out of them.

 Instances of using Occam's razor to justify belief in less complex and more simple theories have been criticized as using the razor inappropriately.
 For instance Francis Crick stated that "While Occam's razor is a useful tool in the physical sciences, it can be a very dangerous implement in biology.
 It is thus very rash to use simplicity and elegance as a guide in biological research."

+Similarly, Lewis White Beck discerned that the principle of sufficient reason enjoys a degree of metaphysical importance in the logic of science which is at least equivalent to the status attained by the use of parsimony in Occam's razor.
+Beck observed that while the latter principle dictates a search for the simplest causes in the formulation of an explanation, the former principle cautions against the excessive use of simplification, which may result in an explanation which is inadequate to the task of explaining the facts themselves.
+Stated more simply, "Parsimony is not itself a simple criterion of a good methodology; we cannot simply count the factors of explanation and say that the theory containing the smallest number is the best.
+The ideal of parsimony cannot be expressed without the proviso that the conditions for which it is a norm shall themselves be adequate."